jboss-developer/jboss-picketlink-quickstarts/picketlink-federation-saml-sp-post-basic/README.md

 If you have not yet done so, you must [Configure Maven](http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/#configure_maven) before testing the quickstarts.

-Create the Security Domain for JBoss EAP
+Create the Security Domain for JBoss EAP6/7
 ---------------

 These steps assume you are running the server in standalone mode and using the default standalone.xml supplied with the distribution.